-These devices operate with a single +1.35V -0.067V/ +0.1V power supply and are available in BGA packages.
+These devices operate with a single 1.35V -0.067V / +0.1V power supply.

 Figure 1.
 Ball Assignment (FBGA Top View)

 Figure 2.
 Block Diagram

 Figure 3.
 State Diagram

 This simplified State Diagram is intended to provide an overview of the possible state transitions and the commands to control them.
 In particular, situations involving more than one bank, the enabling or disabling of on-die termination, and some other events are not captured in full detail